Transcendental Meditation technique.

-Take a look at what Lynne Stuart Paramore had to say about TM on Alternet.
-Makes for interesting reading.
+Here’s what Lynne Stuart Paramore had to say about TM on Alternet :

 If you can afford to toss away a couple of grand to learn Transcendental Meditation then sure, do it, why not?

-I’m sure Arnold Scwarzeneggar, The Beatles, and Ellen didn’t give a damn that they’d been charged thousands just to relax.
+I’m sure Arnold Scwarzeneggar, The Beatles, Russell Brand, and Ellen didn’t give a damn that they’d been charged thousands just to relax.

 There really aren’t a lot of negative effects of TM either.
 The side-effects are the same as the risks in other forms of meditation.
 Take a look at that link to see what I mean.

-So, if you have the cash and can shell out on TM no sweat, why not do it.
+If you have the cash and can shell out on TM no sweat, do it.

 But at the same time, you have to question a guru who charges $2500 a pop to help people.
 Can you imagine if Buddha did that?

-If you’re worried about spending that money but do need to learn meditation, then look elsewhere.
-That’s my review in a nutshell.
+If you’re worried about spending that much money but you need to learn meditation, there are great alternatives to Transcendental Meditation.

 The History Of Transcendental Meditation

-TM technique is a way of removing distracting and potentially negative thoughts from your mind and promoting calmness, happiness, inner peace and relaxation.
+TM technique is a way of removing negative thoughts from your mind and promoting calmness, happiness, inner peace and relaxation.